nullthefirst/nullthefirst/README.md

 Hi there 👋🏾🌍, I'm Ninte.

-I build fullstack web applications and manage technology projects.
+I build fullstack web applications with JavaScript and manage technology projects.